AgroCares/Open-Bodem-Index-Calculator/README.md

 # Open Bodem Index Calculator (OBIC)

-Deze repository bevat de rekenregels voor de Open Bodem Index (OBI).
+This package contains the functions to calculate the indicators and evaluations used in Open Bodem Index (OBI).
+The Open Bodem Index is a tool to evaluate the soil of agricultural fields based on various criteria.